yangyan92/Deep-ADMM-Net/README.md

 3).
 Load test image  in  'main_ADMM_Net_test.m'.

-   The images in './data/Brain_data' are real-valued brain MR images.
+   The images in './data/Brain_data' are real-valued brain MR images.<br>
-   The images in './data/Chest_data' are 50 real-valued chest MR testing images in our paper.
+   The images in './data/Chest_data' are 50 real-valued chest MR testing images in our paper.<br>

 4).
-Network setting is in  'config.m '.
+Network setting is in  'config.m '.<br>

 5).
-To test our ADMM-Net, run 'main_ADMM_Net_test.m'
+To test our ADMM-Net, run 'main_ADMM_Net_test.m'<br>

 <br>
 <br>
 2.For training the networks<br>
 1).
 The training chest dataset is in './data/ChestTrain_20'.<br>
-    Run "Gen_traindata.m" to generate training data, <br>
+    Run "Gen_traindata.m" to generate training data,
     and load  corresponding sampling pattern in this operation. <br>

 2).
-Modify the network setting and trainging setting in  'config.m '.
+Modify the network setting and trainging setting in  'config.m '.<br>

 3).
-To train ADMM-Net by L-BFGS algorithm, run 'main_netTrain.m' .
+To train ADMM-Net by L-BFGS algorithm, run 'main_netTrain.m' .<br>

 4).
 After training, the trained network and the training error are saved in './Train_output'.<br>